nnul/deck-duel/README.md

 Concentration points are used during the combat phase to impact the outcome.
 Each *aggression* point spent during a successful combat grants +1 damage this turn, for a maximum of +3 damage.
 Each *guard* point spent during a loss in combat reduces damage by -1 this turn, for a maximum of -3.

-Aggression can only be maintained as long as a player takes no damage.
-Accumulated *aggression* points are lost if during a loss in combat the player also loses health.
-Aggression is not lost on a losing combat phase if the opponent does not attack or if all incoming damage is evaded by using *guard* points.
+Aggression is maintained as long as a player takes no damage.
+If a player takes damage then all accumulated *aggression* points are lost.
+Aggression is not lost if all incoming damage is evaded by using *guard* points.

 All concentration is lost when an unfocused **A** is played.
 This is immediate and occurs **before** damage is dealt in the combat phase, allowing the winning player to inflict all damage reguardless of how much guard existed before combat started.

 ### Reshuffling

-Whenever any Ace is played that player will end their turn by reshuffling their deck and starting a new round.
+When an Ace is played that player will end their turn by reshuffling their deck and starting a new round.
 At the beginning of every round that players *will* points are reset to 3.
 If an unfocused **A** was played all concentraion points are removed.
 If an **A\*** was played any existing concentration is carried into the next round.

 ### Winning